Save big (up to $1,875) on small business tools with our free membership, business.com+

 Open row

 Profitable business customers are essential for growth and success, but to attract and retain them, you must devise and implement a strategy that builds, fosters, nurtures and extends your relationships with them.
-From customer relationship management (CRM) tools to loyalty programs, there’s no shortage of techniques to grow and sustain your client base.
+From customer relationship management (CRM) tools to loyalty programs, there’s no shortage of ways to grow and sustain your client base.
 We’ll outline effective strategies for growing and protecting customer relationships and share more about why it’s essential.

 How to grow customer relationships